 I teach a 100-level course required for all students majoring in Business.
 In the last few years, I have observed an increase in females populating my course and, while there may be strength in numbers, I have not observed a rise in confidence levels.
 When I first taught Business Presentations, a course designed for students to hone their public speaking skills through individual and group speeches, I had a section with only four women in it.
 In assigning teams, I knew diversity was valued so I split them up - a rookie mistake.
 One female student withdrew from the course and another barely survived the team presentations, even with heavy intervention from me.
 Just last year I had to intervene with group work again.
 This time, three women came to me to complain about the sexist treatment they felt they were getting from one of the three men on their team, due to the way he communicated with them that differed from how he spoke to the male teammates.
-My conversations with those team members highlighted the vastly different perspectives the men and women had about their roles and the best ways to contribute.
-And just last semester, I was approached by a dozen male students and only one female student to submit recommendations for the Business Honors Program.
+My conversations with those team members highlighted the vastly different perspectives the men and women had about their roles and only one female student to submit recommendations for the Business Honors Program.
 I announced this phenomenon to my classes.
 Afterward, I ended up recommending six females and nine males, but it made me wonder why I needed to plant the seed in the first place.